Covering Islam in America

 In a self-directed course, you can start and stop whenever you like, progressing entirely at your own pace and going back as many times as you want to review the material.

-Ten years after the 9/11 tragedies, many American journalists find themselves telling a story about Islam at home as well as far away.
+Fifteen years after the 9/11 tragedies, many American journalists find themselves telling a story about Islam at home as well as far away.
 But how do you bridge cultural gaps to accurately put news about Islam and Muslim communities into context?

 This course is designed to give you a broad explanation of the religious, social, political, and geographical facts about Islam today.
 It provides the essential information you need to humanize, analyze and put news about Islam and Muslim communities into context.

 We created "Covering Islam in America" as a tool for journalists who want to be accurate in educating their audience about the religion and culture of Islam, Muslim communities in the U.S., and the distinctions between Islam as a political movement and the radical philosophies that inspire militant Islamists.
 This course, funded by the Social Science Research Council, gives journalists the language and knowledge they need to convey this information to their audience.
+It is an extension of the e-book Islam for Journalists, also funded by the SSRC and the Carnegie Corporation of New York, available for free download from Reynolds Institute “newsbook” catalogue at the University of Missouri.

 Together with the Social Science Research Council and Washington State University, we are committed to strengthening accurate reporting and to enhancing the ability of the media to fairly report on a range of pressing issues.
 We believe there is a need to better understand the complexities of Muslim societies and this course is a vital resource toward that end.